steve8708/compylr/README.md

 ![Compylr](http://i.imgur.com/A3XYEWM.png)

-Angular.js apps 100% on the server, no JS required!
+Angular.js apps 100% on the server, no node.js required!

 Compile angular apps for rendering on any backend, regardless of language or platform.
 Server side rendering, full angular expression support, 100% SEO comparible,